/*

 /**

-* The IIOMetadataController
+* The IIOMetadataController that will be

 * used to provide settings for this IIOMetadata

-* object when the activateController
+* object when the activateController method

 * is called.
 This value overrides any default controller,

-* even when null
+* even when null.

 *